gecko0307/gscript3/README.md

 global.printSum(5, 3);
 ```

-You can bind any object that implements `GsObject` interface:
+You can expose any object that implements `GsObject` interface:

 ```d
 class MyObj: GsObject